hearter20176/MMM-AmbientWeather/README.md

     updateInterval: 30000,       // milliseconds
     offlineThreshold: 300000,    // fade card if no update after 5 min
     animateIcons: true,
+    performanceProfile: "auto",  // "auto" | "pi" | "full"
+    reduceMotion: false          // true disables Lottie on low-power or reduced-motion setups }
 }
-}
 ```

+Note: For the weather.gov forecast API, keep `latitude` and `longitude` to 4 decimal places or fewer.
+More precision can cause the API to reject the request.

 ## 🛠️ Options